gwiam/awt_atoyom/porting_legbot.md

     - enemy behavior is completely missing (as expected)
     - audio sources couldn't be imported
     - particles couldn't be imported
+    - physics are very different with different time scales
+        - causes the bullet to just drop on the floor

 # Solutions: